YakBarber/weid/README.md

 ### As a standalone application

+You call `weid`, with arguments defining which questions to ask, which answers to allow, and what to do after each answer is chosen, and weid will ask you those questions and do those things.
+After each answer chosen, the chosen answer will be [printed to stdout](#expectations).
+Then the next question is asked, and so on.

-`weid` can be called from the command line with the following options:
+`weid` can be called with the following arguments:

 - `-q TEXT`, `--query=TEXT`: Define a new query (a question you want `weid` to ask you).
 The text supplied to this argument can be in markdown format.
 - `-a TEXT`, `--answer=TEXT`: Define a new answer (an option you have when `weid` asks you a question).